3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 In Part One of this series, we explained that of all the systems in a SMT/THT assembly line, automated optical inspection systems have the most scope for development and improvement as they are the least mature technologically, the most complex, very software oriented and highly dependent on computer processing power.

-Part One introduced the latest addition to the wide range of Mek (Marantz Electronics Ltd.) AOI products; the Mek ISO-Spector M2 full 3D AOI with Artificial Intelligence.
-A true, full range, no compromises, fast to program 3D AOI system.
-Using the very latest that modern technology has to offer in terms of both hardware and software, result is a self-learning, high specification, high accuracy AOI machine that is easy to program with programmer independent inspection results.
-The fact that it is self-learning with Artificial Intelligence makes the M2 particularly special.
+Part One introduced the latest addition to the wide range of Mek (Marantz Electronics Ltd.) AOI products; the Mek ISO-Spector M2 full 3D AOI with Artificial Intelligence is a true, full range, no compromises, fast to program 3D AOI system.
+Using the very latest that modern technology has to offer in terms of both hardware and software, ISO-Spector is a self-learning, high specification, high accuracy AOI machine that is easy to program with programmer independent inspection results.
+The fact that it is self-learning with Artificial Intelligence makes it particularly special.

 Programmability